• Home

 “Deloitte Canada firmly stands behind the recommendations put forward in our report,” a Deloitte Canada spokesperson told Coins2Day in a statement.
 “We are revising the report to make a small number of citation corrections, which do not impact the report findings.
 AI was not used to write the report; it was selectively used to support a small number of research citations.”

-“It sounds like if you’re coming up with things like this, they may be pretty heavily using AI to generate work,” Gail Tomblin Murphy, an adjunct professor in the School of Nursing at Dalhousie University in Nova Scotia, told The Independent.
+“It sounds like if you’re coming up with things like this, they may be pretty heavily using AI to generate work,” Gail Tomblin Murphy, an adjunct professor in the School of Nursing at Dalhousie University in Nova Scotia, told the Independent.
 Tomblin Murphy was cited by Deloitte in an academic paper that “does not exist.”
-She added that she had only worked with three of the six other authors named in the false citation.
+She added that she had worked with only three of the six other authors named in the false citation.

 “And I definitely think that there’s many challenges with that.
 We have to be very careful to make sure that the evidence that’s informing reports [is] the best evidence, that it’s validated evidence.
 And that, at the end of the day, these reports—not just because they cost governments and they cost the public—[are] accurate and evidence-informed and helpful to move things forward.”